1heart/math690-lecture-notes/README.md

 # Math 690 - Topics in Data Analysis and Computation

-[Here](https://github.com/1heart/math690-lecture-notes/blob/master/notes.pdf) are the lecture notes for Duke's MATH690 - Topics in Data Analysis and Computation.
+Lecture notes for Duke's MATH690 - Topics in Data Analysis and Computation.
+Folders by Topic.

 Topics that will be covered:

 - Principal component analysis (PCA) in high dimension
   - Marcenko-Pastur law, random matrix theory and universality
   - Spiking model in covariance estimation
   - Eigen-shrinkage and matrix de-noising
+- Graph-based dimension reduction
+  - Stochastic neighbor embedding (SNE), comparison with manifold learners (Isomap, LLE, diffusion map, etc) and multidimensional scaling (MDS)
+  - Heat kernel on manifold, convergence of graph laplacian
 - Clustering on graphs
   - Review of spectral clustering and limitations
   - SDP relaxation: theory and computational issues
-- Graph-based dimension reduction
-  - Stochastic neighbor embedding (SNE), comparison with manifold learners (Isomap, LLE, diffusion map, etc) and multidimensional scaling (MDS)
-  - Heat kernel on manifold, convergence of graph laplacian
 - Estimation on graphs
   - De-noising functions by non-local means
   - Synchronization of group elements on graphs